TUSSAUD, MADAME (1761-1850)

 4. Because she inherited the museum from her uncle.

-1. Her uncle gave her his museum.
+What happened in 1925?1.
+Her uncle gave her his museum.

 2. The museum was moved to Marylebone Road.